Biz Tips for Writers & Wanderers

 #9 be a part of something bigger than yourself

 We wanted to start an organization that would advocate for travel bloggers and educate the industry.
 A lot of the travel industry just didn’t get it.
 The thought behind the Professional Travel Bloggers Association was to start this organization where travel bloggers could be members and have some credentials behind them.
 There’s the Society of American Travel Writers and the North American Travel Journalists Association, but [in the beginning] bloggers never really fit into those.
 We kind of existed on the cusp and “real” journalists turned up their noses at us.
 So the idea was that this would be an organization that could advocate, be a face, and a presence.
 And that’s the role that we play now.
 We try to educate the industry to give bloggers opportunities, but we’re not an organization that arranges press trips and paid campaigns and things like that.
 We’re pretty new and have around five hundred members.

 The Atlas Mountains are beautiful.
 Before the French came, the country was very cut off, it was difficult to travel around.
 Now, when you travel the country, you can see how diverse the different geographical areas are.
 I love the mountains.
 I also love the north of Morocco.
 Not a lot of people go, but if you love art, Tétouan is a fantastic place.
 It’s near Tangier.
 I prefer Tétouan to Tangier any day.
 Morocco was [a Berber country] quasi-colonized by the Spanish, the French, and the Germans.
 The Portuguese much earlier.
 So you have all of those different elements that make this place so unique.

-Interview and Photograph by Malika Ali Harding.
+Interview by Malika Ali Harding.

 The views expressed are those of the interviewee and are not necessarily shared by Story Rebels or its founder.